kent-map/kent/18c/18c-shadwell-biography.md

 <br><br>
 “May my ship’s anchor come home if it be not an arrant Baudy-House!
 The Husband keeps a Bom-boat, the Wife a Brandy-shop, and the two Daughters are let out to all Comers and Goers.”
 <br><br>
-Worthy interjects.”
-Indeed the House is very notorious; why don't you frequent the India Arms?”
+Worthy interjects: 'Indeed the House is very notorious; why don't you frequent the India Arms?'
 <br><br>
-Flip replies “Because all the Fops and Beardless Boys of the Navy go there;”
+Flip replies 'Because all the Fops and Beardless Boys of the Navy go there'.
+<br><br>
+The India Arms was on the north side of King Street at its junction with Beach Street.
+One of the earliest references to the pub was in 1680 when the Inn Sign Tax was paid.